2024/2025

 Commencement and transition regulations

-42. Students who began their studies under the 2022 Programme Regulations or have been transferred to the 2022 Programme Regulations are transferred to these 2023 Programme Regulations, so that these 2023 Programme Regulations are effective for the remainder of the programme,
+42. Students who began their studies under the 2023 Programme Regulations or have been transferred to the 2023 Programme Regulations are transferred to these 2024 Programme Regulations, so that these 2024 Programme Regulations are effective for the remainder of the programme, see however subsection (2)-